romerogroup/pyprocar/README.md

 v4.1.2 Feb 24th, 2020 -- Bug fixes in band unfolder.

 v4.1.3 Feb 27th, 2020 -- Renormalize alpha values in band unfolder for values > 1.

+v4.1.4 Feb 28th, 2020 -- Added option to convert k-points between reduced and cartesian when OUTCAR is supplied.